FREQUENTLY ASKED QUESTIONS

 Why don’t you pick up your phone?!

 During normal business hours, I work full-time for another watch and clock repair business.
-As such, I am not able to always attend the phone.
+As such, I do not answer calls.

 Please leave a voice message, text or email and I will get back to you.